k2r79/home-automation/README.md

 ### Tweak the configuration files

-Before launching the main playbook, start by tweak de configuration files in the `ansible/config/` folder.
+Before launching the main playbook, start by tweaking the configuration files in the `ansible/config/` folder.
+Sample files are given to guide you, they must be copied without the `.sample` extension to be used as a configuration baseline.

 ### Setup your Ansible hosts